-Number of reporting facilities: Total On-Site Releases: 1,332,568 pounds Sedgwick County: 44 Total Off-Site Releases: 1,680,816 pounds State of Kansas: 285 Total Transfers (Transported) Off-Site: 8,553,228 pounds
+Total On-Site Releases: 1,332,568 pounds Total Off-Site Releases: 1,680,816 pounds Total Transfers (Transported) Off-Site: 8,553,228 pounds

-Waste toxic chemicals transported in large quantities or roughly equivalent to a railroad tank car (over 100,000 pounds) include: trichloroethylene, tetrachloroethylene, and ethylene glycol.
+Waste toxic chemicals transported in large quantities or roughly equivalent to a railroad tank car (over 100.000 pounds) include: trichloroethylene, tetrachloroethylene, and ethylene glycol.

 Historical Note: On August 9, 1928, an oil well located 1.5 miles south of Valley Center on the Wright farm created one of the first gushers in Sedgwick County and pumping at the rate of 1,800 barrels per day.
-The nearby Goodrich well produced up to 7,000 barrels of oil per day on December 6, 1928, and considered the largest oil field in Kansas history.
+The nearby Goodrich well produced up to 7,000 barrels of oil per day on December 6, 1928, and considered the largest oil field in Kansas history.48

-&lt;sup>41 Valley Center: Its Founding & Major Events, Frank Hutchings, Valley Center, 1976
+48 Valley Center: Its Founding & Major Events, Frank Hutchings, Valley Center, 1976